Aru va`en: A Keeping of the Troth

 The mouth closed around the cry.

-They had pressed their signs into us when we were young.
+They had pressed the marks into us when we were young.

 As warnings.

-Then the eldest of the Gravane — blind, and the oldest among them — lifted her head and spoke in the old tongue.
+The eldest of the Gravane, blind, lifted her head and spoke in the old tongue.

 “Ur va.
 Thar un.
 Veth ara.”